Bowling Green State University: Post-war era expansion

 In the post-war era, BGSU constructed temporary structures to keep up with the increased housing demands for veterans and their families.
 BGSU added 40 trailers to house male and married students in 1945, known as "Falcon Heights".
 In 1946, the university added 15 steel buildings to house male students in an area near the football stadium that became known as "Tin Pan Alley".
 By the late 1940s, the student house shortage became so severe that the nearby National Guard Armory and ODOT garage were converted to house male students.

 The Federal Housing Authority provided two wooden barracks, ten trailers, and more steel buildings.
 The BGSU Army ROTC was established on campus in 1948 as enrollment increased dramatically in the post war era.
 The university continued to add academic programs as the enrollment increased during the mid to late 1940s, including the Graduate School in 1948 after Dr. Emerson Shuck led the effort to create school.
 In 1948 the university hosted the world premiere of the last play by Lennox Robinson, The Lucky Finger.
 By 1950, enrollment grew to new record highs, with over 5,000 students.

 1951 saw major changes when Ralph W. McDonald was appointed the fourth president in school history, following the retirement of Frank Prout.
 McDonald was the first university president from outside Ohio and came to BGSU with a focus on improving teacher education and certification standards.
 Prior to becoming president, he served as the Executive Secretary of the Department of Higher Education of the National Education Association for seven years.
 Under McDonald, BGSU reorganized its three colleges to group common departments together within each college.
 Reflecting the Cold War era, BGSU added an Air Force ROTC program and a Department of Air Science and Tactics.
 BGSU continued to add programs and in the early 1950s added a Master of Education (M.Ed.) and a Master of Science (M.S.) in Education.
 The university constructed new residence halls during the decade, Prout Hall in 1955 and Founders Quadrangle in 1957.
-The new student center opened in 1958, after four years of construction at a cost of $2.75 million.
+The new student center opened in 1958.
 In the years 2012–2014, the residence hall was renovated and remodeled.
-This renovation updated the rooms, bathrooms, lobbies and outside sidewalks and walkways.